ajavamind/A3DCamera/README.md

 ## Licenses

-The A3DCamera application uses the MIT License.
+The A3DCamera android application uses the MIT License.

 --------------------------------------------------------------------------